ialtafshaikh/react-forms-todo-frontend/README.md

+# Login Page Form Submission
+ The application UI makes use of the backend endpoints created during node.js training session.
+The endpoints provides a login and signup functionality.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).